Due to COVID 19 restrictions we are not taking any further placements until Spring 2021, and then subject to relaxation of current regulations.

 We have about 500 trees planted up, for coppice wood for our woodburners, a small organic garden, and fruit trees and bushes.

-We’re committed to an Arts and Crafts approach and are making up our own joinery, as well as stained glass features and our own designed furniture.
+We’re committed to an Arts and Crafts approach and are making up our own joinery, as well as stained glass features and our own designed and built furniture.

 The island is wonderful to explore, has plenty of archaeological sites, sandy beaches and wildlife.